kettanaito/rettime/README.md

 ### Why not just `Emitter` (in Node.js)?

-The `Emitter` API in Node.js is great as well.
-But...
+The `Emitter` API in Node.js is great, but it has its own downsides:

 - Node.js-specific. `Emitter` does not work in the browser.
-- Complete lack of type safety.
+- Lacks any type safety.
-- No concept of event cancellation.
-Events emit to all listeners, and there's nothing you can do about it.
+- No concept of `.stopPropagation()` and `.stopImmediatePropagation()`.
+Those methods are defined but literally do nothing.

 ## Install